openjs-foundation/cross-project-council/PROJECT_PROGRESSION.md

 ### Impact Stage (formerly 'Top-Level')
 **Definition**

-The Impact Stage is for projects that have reached their growth goals and are now on a sustaining cycle of development, maintainence, and long-term support.
+The Impact Stage is for projects that have reached their growth goals and are now on a sustaining cycle of development, maintenance, and long-term support.
 Impact Stage projects are used commonly in enterprise production environments and have large, well-established project communities.

 **Examples**

-1. Projects that have publicly documented release cycles and plans for LTS.
+1. Projects that have publicly documented release cycles and plans for "Long Term Support" (LTS).
 1. Projects that have themselves become platforms for other projects.
 1. Projects that are able to attract a healthy number of committers on the basis of its production usefulness (not simply 'developer popularity').
 1. Projects that have several, high-profile or well known end-user implementations.